jfmyers/PlatePHP/ReadMe.md

 	//Define our blog post object
 	$post = new Post();

-	//Let's get a blog post with an id of 1
+	//Let's get a blog post with an id of 1 using the filter method
 	$singlePost = $post -> filter("id=1");
 	$singlePost = $singlePost -> fetch();